mutagen-io/mutagen/doc/FAQ.md

 - **Why Go?
 Rust makes me feel safer.** Yeah, me too.
 Go is currently the only language that has the requisite cross-compiling capabilities, syscall-only binaries, and simple asynchronous I/O handling.
-It does have some downsides though, e.g. binary size, memory usage, thread usage (exacterbated by IPC in our case), and most importantly its inability to enforce certain invariants in synchronization data structures and algorithms.
-A rewrite in Rust is not out of the question once rustup and tokio mature, especially since Mutagen is
-  < 15 KLOC.
+It does have some downsides though, e.g. binary size, memory usage, thread usage, and most importantly its inability to enforce certain invariants in synchronization data structures and algorithms.
+A rewrite in Rust is not out of the question once rustup and tokio mature, especially since Mutagen is < 15 KLOC.